kabirnain/grocerbro/README.md

 # grocerbro

-Python-based chatbot with advanced keyword matching function
+This is a Python-based chatbot for a fictional grocery store with advanced functionalities using a limited natural language processing keyword matching function to respond to user queries.
+This was made as a group project with Arjun Guglani for our Data Analytics class at McGill.

 **Keyword Lists:**